FAQs

 For fellowships starting in January, this means January through March.
 For fellowships starting in June, this means June through August.

 After about 10 weeks, you’ll have to decide: go all-in or give up.
-If you want to keep going and decide to raise more money, you’ll need to exclusively commit to your startup for at least a year.
+If you want to keep going and decide to raise more money, we’ll help you get it from quality investors on the best possible terms.

 We can make exceptions for unusual circumstances, but please let us know as soon as possible.